Editing

 What Is Academic Proofreading?
 (Full Definition)

 Proofreading is the final quality check of a manuscript immediately before submission.
-It identifies and corrects: spelling errors (including correctly spelled but wrongly used words — 'affect/effect', 'principle/principal'); punctuation errors; citation formatting inconsistencies; numbering errors in figures and tables; formatting deviations from journal guidelines (margins, font size, heading styles); and typographical mistakes introduced during earlier editing stages.
-Proofreading does not restructure content — it polishes the final surface.
+It identifies and corrects: spelling errors (including correctly spelled but wrongly used words — 'affect/effect', 'principle/principal'); punctuation errors; citation formatting inconsistencies; numbering errors in figures and tables; formatting deviations from journal guidelines; and typographical mistakes introduced during earlier editing stages.

 Academic Editing vs Proofreading — What Each Covers